How-To

 Quick disclosure: this email includes affiliate links.
 If you buy through them, we may earn a commission at no extra cost to you.
 We only recommend tools we believe are relevant for this use case.

-That sentence protects trust because it sets expectations before the pitch.
+That sentence protects trust because it sets expectations before the pitch rather than after it.

-Start with templates that match the moments when subscribers are most likely to want help.
-You don’t need 40 templates.
-You need a handful that map to buyer intent.
+Start with the templates matching the moments when subscribers actually want help.
+You don't need forty; you need a handful mapped to buyer intent.

 Template typeBest use casePrimary goalRisk to watch